 - Applicants who are applying for their child to have an accelerated entry to school, i.e. to start earlier than other children in their chronological age group, must initially apply for a school place at the same time that other families are applying for that cohort.
 If, in liaison with the headteacher, the admission authority agrees for the child to have an accelerated entry to the school, the application will be processed.
 If it is not agreed for the child to have an accelerated entry to the school, the applicant will be invited to apply again in the following year for the correct cohort

 Applicants must state clearly why they feel admission to a different year group is in the child's best interest and provide what evidence they have to support this.
 More information on educating children out of their chronological year group and the process for making such requests is available at www.surreycc.gov.uk/admissions

 Where there are more applicants than places available, waiting lists will operate for each year group according to the oversubscription criteria shown and without regard to the date the application was received or when a child’s name was added to the waiting list.
+Where additional children are added to the waiting list, it will be ranked again in line with the oversubscription criteria.
 As part of the initial intake to Reception, applicants will automatically be placed on the waiting list if they have not been offered a higher preference school.

 Late applications for the initial intake to Reception will be considered in accordance with Surrey's Primary Coordinated Admissions Scheme.

 If a place is not offered at the school there is a right to appeal to an independent panel.
 Contact is through the Surrey Schools Appeals Service to request an appeal form.
 Surrey Schools Appeals Service, Room 122, County Hall, Penrhyn Road, Kingston upon Thames, KT1 2DN